sharmainec/tp/docs/UserGuide.md

 Before diving into the specific commands, let's have an overview of the different modes in LingoGO!.

-LingoGO! has two main modes, [List mode](#list-mode) and [Slideshow mode](#slideshow-mode), through which users can interact with the application.
+LingoGO! has two main modes, [List mode](#list-mode) and [Slideshow mode](#slideshow-mode), through which you can interact with the application.
 At a high level, List mode provides an intuitive table overview to manage flashcards with our powerful and flexible search features.
-In contrast, Slideshow mode allows users to test their knowledge on selected flashcards one by one in a questionnaire-style interface while retaining the feel and look of traditional flashcards.
+In contrast, Slideshow mode allows you to test your knowledge on selected flashcards one by one in a questionnaire-style interface while retaining the look and feel of traditional flashcards.

 The following two sections will describe these modes in further detail.